 1876 saw the arrival of Seth Bullock and Sol Star to Deadwood, South Dakota.
-Moving their hardware store from Helena, Montana, they came in a an ox-drawn wagon piled high with mining equipment, dutch ovens, frying pans and chamber pots.
-On the very night they arrived in the camp, Bullock began to auction equipment and supplies to the highest bidder.
+Moving their hardware store from Helena, Montana, they came in an ox-drawn wagon piled high with mining equipment, dutch ovens, frying pans, and chamber pots.
+On the night they arrived in the camp, Bullock began to auction equipment and supplies to the highest bidder.

-Bullock had been sheriff in Lewis and Clark County, Montana before his arrival in Deadwood.
-After the death of Wild Bill Hickok in August, 1876 the camp began to demand law and order, which resulted in Bullock’s appointment as the first Sheriff of Deadwood a few months later.
+Before he arrived in Deadwood, Bullock had been sheriff in Lewis and Clark County, Montana.
+After the death of Wild Bill Hickok in August 1876, the camp began to demand law and order, which resulted in Bullock’s appointment as the first Sheriff of Deadwood a few months later.

 Tall, with steely gray eyes, Bullock had an imposing appearance that commanded instant respect.
 His grandson would say of him later, “He could outstare a mad cobra or a rogue elephant.”

 Bullock was undaunted by Deadwood’s lawless and dangerous nature and wasted no time appointing several fearless deputies to help him “clean up” the town.
 Before long, order had been established in the former hell-raising camp.

 In the meantime, the hardware store continued to thrive.
 The rear east side of the building was utilized as a warehouse and the front part of the building as a hardware store.
 In 1879 the building survived Deadwood’s devastating fire, and the hardware store continued to prosper.
 However, in 1894 the building was again struck by fire, this time entirely destroying the hardware store and leaving only the brick warehouse standing at the rear of the building.